 It should come as no surprise that project owners are requiring adoption of digital information models.
 The United Kingdom has even mandated the use of BIM on all centrally procured public sector projects and commissioned a protocol for the standard implementation of BIM.
 Realizing BIM’s potential, reports in its first three years show it has saved the government $2.1 billion.
 See Construction Industry Council, Building Information Modeling (BIM) Protocol Second Edition (2d ed.
-2018);2 Stephan Mordue et al., Building Information Modeling For Dummies, 123 (2016).
+2018);2 Stefan Mordue et al., Building Information Modeling For Dummies, 123 (2016).

 Given its potential to reduce costs, BIM increasingly is becoming a widespread requirement for construction projects in the United States.
 But due to its level of maturity in the market and the differing requirements of the states, BIM implementation in the United States is largely ad hoc and differs from project to project.
 BIM requirements are often stated in vague and ambiguous terms, creating uncertainty about what the owner is buying, what the contractor is providing, and how BIM might affect allocation of responsibility and liability among all parties.